Single and Double Cabins Available

-Meeting time at the marina is between 5:00 pm - 6:00 pm.
-Please notify your captain in advance if you are delayed and will not arrive by 6pm.
+Meeting time at the marina is between 8:00 am - 10:00 am.
+Please notify your captain in advance if you are delayed and will not arrive by 10:00am.
 Upon arrival, the front desk at the marina will direct you to the Sailing Collective boats.
 Each Sailing Collective sailboat dons our banner with logo where your captain and crew will be waiting for your arrival.
 After everyone arrives and settles in aboard, we will dine ashore for our first outing of the journey.
-The evening of Day 1 and the morning of Day 2, passengers will have time to purchase alcohol or other and beverages for the week as well as any last minute personal provisioning.
+The morning of Day 1, passengers will have time to purchase alcohol or other and beverages for the week as well as any last minute personal provisioning.

 Please note that the last ferry from St Thomas to Tortola is 4:30pm and service times are subject to slight changes and delays.
-Please make sure your flight arrives in St. Thomas before 3:30 pm Day 1 of the journey.
+Please make sure your flight arrives in St. Thomas before the morning of Day 1 of the journey.